GabrielAlmeidaFlores/AWS-Certified-Associate/Global Services Discovery and Content Delivery/README.md

 <img src="https://docs.aws.amazon.com/images/whitepapers/latest/amazon-cloudfront-media/images/media-delivery-reference-architecture.png" alt="CloudFront Architecture">

-### How CloudFront Caching Works

-CloudFront employs a multi-tier caching system to efficiently serve content while reducing the load on the origin.
-When a user requests content, CloudFront first checks whether the requested object is available in the nearest edge location.
-If the object is cached, CloudFront immediately delivers it, ensuring low latency.

-If the object is not found at the edge location, CloudFront queries a regional edge cache, which is a larger cache tier that holds recently accessed objects from multiple edge locations.
-If the object is found there, it is served to the user and copied to the edge location for future requests.
-If neither the edge location nor the regional cache has the object, CloudFront fetches it from the origin, stores it in the caches, and then delivers it to the user.

-Caching behavior in CloudFront is determined by cache-control headers set by the origin.
-These headers dictate how long an object should be stored at edge locations before being refreshed.
-Additionally, CloudFront allows cache invalidation, which enables administrators to remove outdated content from the cache without waiting for the expiration time to lapse.
-This is particularly useful for time-sensitive content updates.

 ### Price Classes

 CloudFront Price Classes allow you to control the balance between cost and performance by selecting the regions from which CloudFront serves your content.
 There are three Price Classes: Price Class 100, Price Class 200, and Price Class All.
 Each class determines which edge locations will be used to serve your content, impacting both cost and performance.